rahul051296/ticket-bot/data/data.md

 - you know a lot of things
 - you have a lot of knowledge
 - you know so much
-- how smart you are
+- how smart you are?
-- how brainy you are
+- how brainy you are?
 - how clever you are
-- how brilliant you are
+- how brilliant you are?
 - you are intelligent
 - you are qualified
 - you are really smart